adanothe/autonity/README.md

 Choose option 2 to create signature and get enode for validator registration.

 ### Autonity Validator Management

 The `autonity validator management` command provides a set of subcommands to manage validators within the Autonity network.

-usage: `autonity validator <subcommands>`
+Usage: `autonity validator <subcommands>`

 Below is the list of available subcommands:

 - `setup`: Sets up a validator.
 You can choose from the following options:
   1. Create Validator
   2. Bond & Unbond Validator
   3. Pause & Reactivate Validator
   4. Change Commission Rate
-  5. migrate validator
+  5. Migrate Validator
 - `info`: Displays information about a validator.
 - `list`: Lists all validators.
 - `seat active`: Checks for active seats.
-- `committe`: Checks if your validator is in the active seats.
+- `committee`: Checks if your validator is in the active seats.
 - `help`: Displays help menu.

-## Using Cax
+## Using CAX

 Simply run the `autonity cax menu` command.

 To see more commands, check [cheatsheet](cheatsheet.md), or run the following command:

 ```bash
 autonity help
 ```